 I was born in Malaysia in 1963.
 We (my family) moved to London in 1970.
 That is where I spent my formative years and so where I grew up.
 Hence I am culturally English.
 My ethnicity is Indian (Sikh).
 We then moved to Australia in 1979.
 I am an Australian citizen.

-Leading a simple and debt-free life (and owning property outright), I am of independent means.
+Leading a simple and debt-free life (and owning a property outright), I am of independent means.
 I gave up employment (due to unpleasant workplaces) in 2004.
-Being home all the time, my daily routine involves studying (as an autodidact) mathematics and physics interspersed with thoughts and/or memories of life pre-1980.
+I pass my days at home: reading Shakespeare, Dickens and Tagore; dabbling in the study of mathematics and physics; with thoughts and/or memories of life pre-1980.

 In Australia, winter is my favourite season from a personal comfort standpoint.
 Also, it allows me to wear sweaters and sports jackets.